Regensburg Bavaria, Germany Travel Guide

 Regensburg’s public transportation counts on a comprehensive bus network.
 The Regensburger Verkehrsverbund (RVV) operates these services.
 Unlike larger German cities, Regensburg does not have a metro or tram system.

-Comprehensive coverage across the city and nearby regions.
+Comprehensive coverage throughout the city and nearby regions.

 Buses run from early morning (5 AM) until late evening (midnight or later).

-Many newer buses are low-floor vehicles, making them accessible.
+Many newer bus travel is inexpensive-floor vehicles, making them accessible.

 Cream-colored with "Taxi" sign, hailing is possible.